Associative Property Practice Problems & Solutions

 Step-by-Step Solution

-First, we'll solve the left exercise, since adding the numbers will give us a round number:
+First, we'll solve the left-hand side of the exercise since adding these numbers together gives us a round number:

 Video Solution